Sonotsugipaa/apcf/README.md

 Except for a few regular expressions, the script is fairly simple to read;
-packagers should do so, and set the variables according to their needs - especially so given that the script may have to be run as the root user, being potentially dangerous.
+packagers should do so, and set the variables according to their needs - especially so given that the script may have to run with administrative privileges, being potentially dangerous.

-In order to perform a system-wide "dumb install" to /usr/local, however, you can run the following Bash command:
+In order to perform a system-wide "dumb install" to "/usr/local", however, you can run the following Bash command:

 ``` bash